jason44406/simple_cms/README.md

               - Had to roll back 2 versions to correct a misspelling of "positions" in the pages field.
               - Admin_Users: - The file was named adminuser.
 I think it should be admin_user based on the migration.
 I think I missed a step earlier.
 So here's my note to remember what I did in case it comes back to bite me later.
               - In the Sections class, I had to make the belongs_to optional.
 The video don't show this, so it needs to be changed back.
               - git push to GITHUB created pull request.
+- 2017/06/02 (GITHUB) - Changed README.
+Begin Chapt 7.